konstantin-lukas/anzol/README.md

 when local storage changes.
 - <b>useEvent:</b> Encapsulates the code needed to correctly listen to events in React, including event listener cleanup.
-- <b>useInView:</b> Takes a reference to an HTML element and returns whether that element's bounding client rectangle is currently in view.
-You can choose if this hook tests for an element being completely or only partially in view.
 - <b>usePreferredScheme:</b> Listens for changes in the user's preferred scheme and returns it.
 - <b>useDarkMode:</b> Similar to usePreferredScheme but allows setting the user scheme manually and automatically updates it when the preferred scheme changes.
 Uses local storage to save the chosen scheme across reloads.